 "Lay it on its back.
 Get a sharp knife.
 And cut it under a chin.
 Cut straignt from the chin to the place where the seal goes to the toilet.
 Next, start spreading the skin from the meat.
-Cut it is thin ice.
+Cut so the tallow is on the skin and and not on the meat.